Unrelated Business Income Tax (UBI)

 However, the University is required to pay Federal income tax on net income from activities deemed unrelated to the exempt mission of the University.

-The Auxiliary/EBA Office conducts a review of college and departmental activities on an annual basis.
-It is very important that colleges and departments report unrelated business activities to the Auxiliary/EBA Office so that these may be reported to the IRS on the University’s Form 990-T.
+The Auxiliary Accounting Office conducts a review of college and departmental activities on an annual basis.
+It is very important that colleges and departments report unrelated business activities to the Auxiliary Accounting Office so that these may be reported to the IRS on the University’s Form 990-T.

 While the activity may not be subject to the Unrelated Business Income Tax for the reporting period, it must be continue to be evaluated.
-If the business model or activities change significantly or if you engage in new activities that have not already been reviewed, please notify Auxiliary/EBA office.
+If the business model or activities change significantly or if you engage in new activities that have not already been reviewed, please notify the Auxiliary Accounting Office.

 The Internal Revenue Service can and will assess costly penalties and interest charges for underpayment of taxes.
 The department/college will bear the cost of penalties.